day-trips

 Skiing and Snowboarding

-From December through early April, Pradollano buzzes with activity.
-The resort has over 100 km of pistes across all difficulty levels.
-Download the official Sierra Nevada ski resort guide to check routes, webcams, and prices.
+Pradollano is the main resort village, and the skiing here is better than most people expect.
+The resort has over 100 km of pistes across 131 slopes, with 21 ski lifts serving all difficulty levels.
+Download the official Sierra Nevada guide to check routes, webcams, and conditions.

 Snow Play Without Skiing